 While updating the fix is by no means the best or only solution for protecting your site, it’s one step you can take to make your WordPress install that little bit more secure.

 So in this post, I’m going to run you through why and how changing your WordPress database prefix can add to your site’s security.
-If you missed the option in the famous 5-minute install, not to worry.

 What’s Prefix Got to Do with It?